Mint from a Drop Programmatically

 value | Native token value to send (mint price in wei) |

-Step 5: Execute the Mint
+Step 5: execute the mint

 Submit the transaction onchain using the data from the previous step.

-const signer = await provider.getSigner();
+const hash = await walletClient.sendTransaction({

-to: mintTx.target,
+to: mintTx.to,

-data: mintTx.calldata,
+data: mintTx.data,

 value: BigInt(mintTx.value),